Review: 2025

 Beyond Work

-I made a real effort to rest more, reduce stress, and improve my sleep quality.
-It’s still a work in progress, but I can feel the benefits.
+I made a genuine effort to rest more, reduce stress, and improve my sleep quality.
+It remains a work in progress, but I can already feel the benefits.

 Sleep score 2025

 I also reviewed several RecSys papers this year.
-I avoided using AI tools for the actual review (except for checking typos and grammar), as I believe authors deserve genuine feedback.
+I deliberately avoided using AI tools for the actual reviews (except for checking typos and grammar), believing that authors deserve genuine, thoughtful feedback.

-Travel was another highlight.
+Travel was another highlight of the year.
 I visited Thailand twice and Malaysia once.
-Bangkok was lively with fantastic, spicy food.
-Phuket was beautiful, with great seafood.
-Kuala Lumpur didn’t leave much of an impression, but it was still a good experience.
+Bangkok was vibrant, with fantastic, fiery cuisine.
+Phuket was stunning, with excellent seafood.
+Kuala Lumpur didn’t leave much of an impression, but it was still a worthwhile experience.

-Not everything went smoothly.
-I went through a few emotionally tough periods and thought about giving up a couple of times, but managed to get through.
+Not everything went smoothly, of course.
+I weathered a few emotionally difficult periods and contemplated giving up more than once, but managed to push through.

 Still on My Mind